Damages in Tort

 - The claimant had an economically valuable right, such as a property right, intellectual property right or an interest in confidence; and

-- A hypothetical license fee is an appropriate estimation of the damage caused to the claimant by that right being infringed.
+- A hypothetical licence fee is an appropriate estimation of the damage caused to the claimant by that right being infringed.